-Three dead after vehicle drives into crowd in Germany - The Guardian — Nigeria Today
+At least 3 dead after vehicle smashes into diners in Germany - Vanguard — Nigeria Today

-Three dead after vehicle drives into crowd in Germany – The Guardian
+At least 3 dead after vehicle smashes into diners in Germany – Vanguard

 |